Adam Handling

+Handling was appointed MBE in the 2024 New Year Honours for services to hospitality and international trade.

 Career

-Handling started his culinary training aged 16 as apprentice chef at Gleneagles Hotel in Scotland.
+Handling started his culinary training at the age of 16 as an apprentice chef at Gleneagles Hotel in Scotland.
 He went on to work in London before becoming sous chef at the Malmaison hotel in Newcastle.
-He then moved back to Scotland to become the Fairmont Group's head chef at the Fairmont St Andrews.
+He then moved back to Scotland where he served as head chef at the Fairmont St Andrews.

 In 2013, Handling took on the role of head chef at St. Ermin's Hotel in St James's Park, London.
-From there, he entered and became a finalist in series 6 of Masterchef: The Professionals.
+That year, he competed in the sixth series of Masterchef: The Professionals, finishing as a finalist.

-In 2014, Handling officially opened Restaurant Adam Handling at Caxton, which won a three rosettes award from the AA.
+In 2014, Handling officially opened Restaurant Adam Handling at Caxton, which received three rosettes award from the AA.
 The next year, it was named Best Newcomer UK Restaurant by Food and Travel Magazine.

-Handling published his first cookbook in October 2014, entitled Smile or Get Out of the Kitchen, with a foreword by Masterchef judge Monica Galetti.
+In October 2014, he published his first cookbook, Smile or Get Out of the Kitchen, with a foreword by Masterchef judge Monica Galetti.

 In June 2016, Handling opened his first independent restaurant, The Frog, in Spitalfields, London, and appeared in series 11 of Great British Menu.

-In September 2017, Handling opened his flagship restaurant, Frog by Adam Handling in Covent Garden and his first stand-alone bar, Eve Bar.
+In September 2017, he opened his flagship restaurant, Frog by Adam Handling in Covent Garden, followed by the stand-alone bar, Eve Bar.

-Handling was chosen to cook for the G7 world leaders during the G7 Summit 2021 in Cornwall.
-In keeping with the goal of making the event “carbon-neutral,” most ingredients were sourced from within a 100-mile radius.

-In 2021, Handling opened his first restaurant outside London - The Loch & the Tyne, restaurant and pub with guest bedrooms in Old Windsor.
-Later that year, he also opened Ugly Butterfly restaurant and bar in St. Ives, Cornwall.
+Handling was selected to prepare food for world leaders attending the 2021 G7 Summit in Cornwall.
+Most of the ingredients used were sourced from within a 100-mile radius as part of the summit's carbon-neutrality plans.
+In the same year, he opened his first restaurant outside London - The Loch & the Tyne, restaurant and pub with guest bedrooms in Old Windsor.
+Later that year, he also opened Ugly Butterfly restaurant and bar in Newquay, Cornwall.

-Handling published a set of three books in 2023, Frog by Adam Handling, Why Waste? and Perfect, Three Cherries.

-In March 2023, Handling was a guest judge of the segment Quickfire Challenge on Top Chef: World All Stars.

-In April 2023, Handling won BBC's Great British Menu Champion of Champions award.
+In 2023, Handling published a collection of three books: Frog by Adam Handling, Why Waste? and Perfect, Three Cherries.
+In March 2023, he appeared as a guest judge of the segment "Quickfire Challenge" on Top Chef: World All-Stars.
+The following month, Handling won BBC's Great British Menu Champion of Champions award.

-Adam Handling created a trifle chosen as the official pudding for the Coronation of King Charles III in May 2023.
-It is made with Parkin, ginger custard and strawberry jelly.
+Handling created a trifle made with parkin, ginger custard and strawberry jelly that was chosen as the official pudding for the coronation of King Charles III in May 2023.

+The Adam Handling Collection also held its food festival at the Tartan Fox in 2025 and 2026.

+In May 2026, Handling established Ahrelia, a caviar company.